MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/grid-issues.md

 3. Disable all the applicable business rules to see if the issue is caused by a business rule.

-4. If reproducing the issue involves the use of third-party tools, try to reproduce the issue with standard out-of-the-box (OOB) tools.
+4. If reproducing the issue involves the use of third-party tools, try to reproduce the issue with standard OOB tools.